What makes DevD stand out from other Devdas movies

 The happy ending for Devdas

-But leading men in all the adaptations are vinous alcoholics, trying to fuel up their ego with limitless booze.
+The leading men in all the adaptations of Devdas are vinous alcoholics, trying to fuel up their ego with limitless booze.
 Their ego prevents them from owning their mistake.
 Dev from DevD however attempts to pick the pieces after his life hits an all-time low.
 And that’s how DevD reworks on the flawed titular lead.
 He meets Chanda and starts a new life with her rather than dying pointlessly.